BlakeDonn/ideabox-boilerplate/README.md

 ## Learning Goals ##

-* Continue to improve on building responsive client-side applications with good user feedback
+* Continue to improve on building responsive client-side applications with good user feedback.
-* Understand how to implement client-side data persistence using `localStorage`
+* Understand how to implement client-side data persistence using `localStorage`.
-* Understand what it looks like to have a separate data model (using a class) and DOM model
+* Understand what it looks like to have a separate data model (using a class) and DOM model.
-* Utilize `data-*` attributes
+* Utilize `data-*` attributes.
-* Incorporate & iterate over arrays in order to filter what is being displayed
+* Incorporate & iterate over arrays in order to filter what is being displayed.
-* Craft code with clean style, using small functions that show trends toward DRYness and SRP
+* Craft code with clean style, using small functions that show trends toward DRYness and SRP.
+* Use and understand event delegation and bubbling.

 ## Setup